Epson 3800: Step-By-Step Printing Workflow

 How to print B&W images with the ABW driver (without ABW profiles)

-Preparation: you should prepare your image in Photoshop in either Grayscale mode or RGB Color mode.
+Preparation: You should prepare your image in Photoshop in either Grayscale mode or RGB Color mode.
 If you choose the latter option, make sure that your image is truly gray (i.e., R = G = B for every pixel in your image).
 The Epson ABW driver is a grayscale driver.
 If your image contains any color (e.g., if you attempt to add a warm tone to your image in Photoshop), the ABW driver will convert the image to grayscale before printing it, thereby discarding your color toning efforts.
 The only way to add color toning to images printed through the ABW driver is to use the Horizontal and Vertical knobs in the ABW driver settings (see below).

 I strongly recommend preparing your final image (i.e., the image to be printed) at 360 pixels/inch (ppi), the native resolution of the Epson 3800 printer driver.
 This will often require resampling your image in Photoshop (via Image Size) to the desired output dimensions at 360 ppi.